cityssm/attendance-tracking/README.md

 ## Features

-- **Have the "full monty"**, but only if you want it.
-  Enable as many features, or as few as you need.
+- Enable as many features, or as few as you need.

 - **Sync employees** with payroll systems.